Generalized Instructions for Reprocessing

 The sterilization of critical instruments must be in a steamed autoclave machine.
 The steam sterilization (autoclave) mostly has two built-in programs.
 Instruments should be exposed to pressurized moist heat

-in for 17-25 minutes at a temperature of 250/ 121.
+for 17-25 minutes at a temperature of 250/ 121.
 This procedure is done for packaged instruments that allow penetration of steam.
 Instruments packed in paper, plastic cloth, and plastic peel pouches should be sterilized in this manner.

 For closed metal and glass containers, a cycle of 3-10 minutes at 270132 is recommended.

-Semi Critical instruments
+Semi Critical Instruments

 The semi-critical instruments have a lower risk of infection transmission because they contact the mucous membranes or non-intact skin, but will not penetrate soft tissue, contact bone, or enter into/contact the bloodstream or other normally sterile tissue.

-Semi critical items should be cleaned, and heat sterilized (as mentioned above in the critical instruments segment).
+Semi-critical items should be cleaned, and heat sterilized (as mentioned above in the critical instruments segment).
 If the instrument is heat-sensitive, it should, at a minimum, be processed with high-level disinfection.
-Heat sensitive instruments can be sterilized by immersing them in a liquid chemical germicide registered by the FDA as a sterilant.
+Heat-sensitive instruments can be sterilized by immersing them in a liquid chemical germicide registered by the FDA as a sterilant.